andy-byers/CalicoDB/doc/design.md

 Once a new connection has obtained a valid copy of the WAL index header (described below), it will attempt to find a "readmark" to use.
 There are 5 readmarks, each protected by one of the 5 read locks (`Read*` above).
-Readmarks are used by connections to store their current "max frame" value, which is found in the index header.
+Readmarks are used by connections to store their current "max frame" value, which is found in the local copy of the index header.
-New connections may use an existing readmark by taking a reader lock on the corresponding read lock byte.
+New connections may use an existing readmark by taking a read lock on the corresponding read lock byte.
-, or they will (after taking a writer lock on)
 This indicates to other connections what portion of the WAL is being read by readers attached to that readmark.
 The first readmark always has a value of 0, indicating that readers are ignoring the WAL completely.
-If a connection finds that the WAL is empty, it will attempt to use the first readmark.
+If a new connection finds that the WAL is empty, it will attempt to use the first readmark.